The Oliver Project - EQ Homes

-We were involved in the process from start to end, from architectural drawings and material selections, to site walk-throughs and furniture install!
-We absolutely love the end result, and tip our hats off to all the collaborators involved in producing this dreamy home.
+We were involved in the process from start to end, from architectural drawings and material selections, to site walk-throughs and furniture installation!
+We absolutely love the end result, and tip our hats to all of the collaborators involved in producing this dreamy home.

-The double height entrance is bright and spacious and deserved lots of attention!
-We designed full-wall wainscotting on the stairwell wall, and on the wall surrounding the entry door.
-This wainscotting continues all the way down the stairwell to the basement.
-For the floor, we had the idea of a checkered tile installation but found that the typical black and white palette would be too contrasting and distracting.
-So, we selected a creamy white tile and soft grey tile instead, and are so happy with our decision.
-This creates a soft and neutral visual detail, which is just what we wanted!
+The double-height entrance is bright and spacious and deserved lots of attention!
+We designed full-wall wainscotting on the stairwell wall, which continues down to the basement, and on the wall surrounding the entry door.
+For the floor, we loved the idea of a checkered tile installation, but found that the typical black and white palette would be too contrasting and distracting.
+We selected a creamy white tile and soft grey tile instead, and are so happy with our decision.
+This tile colour combination and pattern create a soft and neutral visual detail, which is just what we wanted!
 Lastly, we needed something extra special to hang from the high ceiling.
-The Moravian Pendant is a classic silhouette and installed in a cluster of three, it paired wonderfully with the wall and the floor.
+The Moravian Pendant is a classic silhouette; we installed a cluster of three which paired wonderfully with the wall and the floor.

-The bedroom is super spacious, with a large window and a vaulted ceiling.
-The first thing we decided was to clad the ceiling with shiplap, to add some visual texture and we knew from the start that this room needed a four poster bed to give it the grandeur that it deserves.
-We wanted the room to be light, yet warm and cozy, so we added the indigo grass cloth wallpaper and found a huge, plush rug that covers the majority of the floor.
+We knew from the start that this room needed a four-poster bed to give it the grandeur it deserves.
+We wanted the room to be light, yet warm and cozy, so we added the indigo grasscloth wallpaper and found a large, plush rug that covers the majority of the floor.
 We chose the Lolita Chandelier to hang centred in the room.
 This chandelier has a classic silhouette, but the fact that it is covered with tiny woven coco beads makes it so uniquely textural.
-We have to say that one of our favourite parts of this bedroom is the fact that it has its very own lounge area, creating the perfect suite to relax and get away from busy life.